Proraso

 Proraso is a personal care and grooming brand owned by the Italian company Ludovico Martelli srl.
 The brand includes men's barber supplies and scented shaving products, and consists of five different product lines aimed at the general public and a "Pro" line aimed at professional barbers, which contains three variants.
 The Proraso pre-shave cream has been in production since 1948.

-In 2009, the company's turnover was over 36 million euros, ranking sixth in the national market in the production of rapid foams, third for shaving cream with brush and first in the market for pre and after shave creams.
+In 2009, the company's turnover was €36,000,000 ranking sixth in the national market in producing rapid foams, third for shaving cream with brush, and first for pre- and aftershave creams.
 In 2017, the turnover marks an all-time high, reaching 61 million euros, an increase of 18% compared to the previous year.

 Products

 The Proraso brand includes five main product lines, four of which are marketed internationally.